opensearch-project/opensearch-benchmark/DEVELOPER_GUIDE.md

 ### Importing the project into IntelliJ IDEA

-Rally builds using virtualenv.
+OpenSearch Benchmark builds using virtualenv.
 When importing into IntelliJ you will need to define an appropriate Python SDK, which is provided by virtualenv.
 For more details on defining a Python SDK in IntelliJ please refer to their documentation.
 We recommend using the Python SDK that `make prereq` creates.
-This is typically created via `Virtualenv Environment` / `Existing Environment` and pointing to `.venv/bin/python3` within the Rally source directory.
+This is typically created via `Virtualenv Environment` / `Existing Environment` and pointing to `.venv/bin/python3` within the OpenSearch Benchmark source directory.

 In order to run tests within the IDE, ensure the `Python Integrated Tools` / `Testing` / `Default Test Runner` is set to `pytest`.